JosueLugaro/airlines-api/README.md

 # airlines-api

-Welcome to the airlines-api, a REST api built in C++.
+Welcome to the airlines-api, a REST API built in C++.
 I started building this to practice C++ and introduce myself to the C++ ecosystem.
 The airlines-api utilizes [libhttpserver](https://github.com/etr/libhttpserver) to handle requests/responses and [libpqxx](https://github.com/jtv/libpqxx) to interface with the PostgreSQL database which stores the air travel related data (See the database schema [here](https://github.com/JosueLugaro/airlines-api/wiki/Database-schema)).